Transfer Admission Requirements

 The majority of students accepted as transfers have a 2.5 or higher GPA with 24 to 29 earned college credits.

-- Official transcripts from all college(s) attended, whether or not you expect or desire credit for such work.
+- Official transcripts from ALL college(s) attended, whether or not you expect or desire credit for such work.
+Applications will be reviewed when all transcripts are received.

 |FAFSA/Financial Aid:||May 15 for fall; November 15 for spring|